What Is YouTube Premium? Plans, Pricing and Benefits Explained

 | Feature | YouTube Premium | Spotify Premium |

-Key Differences: YouTube Premium includes full video platform access, whilst Spotify focuses exclusively on audio streaming.
-Premium serves accounts wanting both music and video content from one subscription.
+The key difference is scope.
+YouTube Premium includes the full video platform, while Spotify focuses on audio.
+YouTube Premium suits anyone who wants both music and video from a single subscription.

 YouTube Premium vs Amazon Prime Video